 \section{Conclusion}

-The charged Higgs observability potential is investigated in the s-channel single top process being a source of charged Higgs bosn in $\tau$ fully hadronic decay at 14 TeV center of mass energy at LHC.
-Optimized kinematical selection cuts result to enahnce the signal to background ratio and signal significance specifically at phase space ($m_H^{\pm}$ = 200 GeV, tan$\beta$ = 50).
-On the basis of presented results of exclusion curves at 95$\%$ and 5$\sigma$ conours, it may be conclused that the charged Higgs signal can be well observed or excluded in a wide range of phase space particular (tan$\beta$ > 35 at 500 $fb^{-1}$, tan$\beta$ > 25 at 1000 $fb^{-1}$, tan$\beta$ > 15 at 3000 $fb^{-1}$).
-An important source of imbiguities and uncertainities is the systematic and theoretical uncertianities which have not been taken into account.
-Ofcourse in the hadron collider experiments, a realistic approch is to incorporate all the sources of uncertianities which must be taken into account including pile-up, electronic noise, trigger ineffeciencies, acceptance and vertex reconstruction related errors etc. Here in this analysis where the final state is jets($b's$ and $\tau's$) so the expected dominant source of uncertainity is the jet enrgy resolution which may be less than 1$\%$ in the central part of the detector for jets having transverse momentum in the range of 55-500 GeV \ref{jetscale}
+The charged Higgs observability potential is investigated in the single top s-channel process and proved a source of charged Higgs boson in $\tau$ fully hadronic decay at $\sqrt{s}=$14 TeV at LHC.
+The Optimized kinematical selection cuts result in enhancing the signal to background ratio as well as signal significance specifically at phase space ($m_H^{\pm}$ = 200 GeV, tan$\beta$ = 50).
+On the basis of presented results of exclusion curves at 95$\%$ confidence level and 5$\sigma$ contours, it may be concluded that the charged Higgs signal can be well observed or excluded in a wide range of phase space particular (tan$\beta > 35$ at 500 $fb^{-1}$, tan$\beta > 25$ at 1000 $fb^{-1}$, tan$\beta > 15$ at 3000 $fb^{-1}$).
+An important source of ambiguities and uncertainties are the systematic errors and theoretical uncertainties which have not been taken into account in this study.
+Undoubtedly, in the realistic approach at hadron colliders experiments, one needs to incorporate all the sources of uncertainties e.g., pile-up, electronic noise, trigger inefficiencies, acceptance and vertex reconstruction related errors etc. Such analysis where the final state is jets($b's$ and $\tau's$) , the expected dominant source of uncertainty is the jet energy resolution which may be less than 1$-$2 $\%$ in the central region of the detector for jets having transverse momentum in the range of 55-500 GeV \cite{jetscale}.